kyonifer/koma/docs/docs/guide/linalg.md

-# Matrices
+# Linear Algebra

-Koma's `Matrix<T>` type is a 2D container designed to be used for linear algebra.
+While it is always possible to use the `*Factory` and `*Matrix` classes provided by your chosen backend or the core directly, Koma provides a set of top-level convenience functions to make the experience more similar to other scientific environments.
+All these functions reside in the `import koma.*` namespace.

 ### Creating Matrices

-While it is always possible to use the `*Factory` classes provided by your chosen backend directly, Koma provides a set of top-level convenience functions to easily create new matrices.
-For example:
+Koma provides several functions for creating new matrices:

 ```kotlin
 // x is a 3x3 identity matrix